Sakleshpur: Geography

 Sakleshpur is located at 12.893°N 75.725°E. It has an average elevation of 932 m above mean sea level.

-Sakleshpur taluk is bounded by Belur taluk to the northeast, Alur taluk to the east, Dakshina Kannada district to the west, Chikkamagaluru district to the northwest and Kodagu district to the southeast and south.
+Sakleshpur taluk is bounded by Belur taluk to the northeast, Alur taluk to the east, Dakshina Kannada district to the west, Chikmagalur district to the northwest and Kodagu district to the southeast and south.

 The Western Ghats mountains extend along the western edge of the taluk, separating Sakleshpur from Dakshina Kannada district.
 The rest of the district lies on the Deccan Plateau.
-The Hemavathi River, a tributary of the Kaveri, drains the eastern portion of the town, originating in Chikkamagaluru district and flowing through Sakleshpur town.
+The Hemavati River, a tributary of the Kaveri, drains the eastern portion of the town, originating in Chikkamagaluru district and flowing through Sakleshpur town.

 Two rivers flow in western part of Sakleshpura taluk and drain through the Ghats.
 The Kempuhole River originates near Manjarabad Fort and flows westward to join the Netravati River, which empties into the Arabian Sea at Mangalore.
 The Kumaradhara River, another tributary of the Netravati, drains the southwestern portion of the taluk.
 These rivers form passes through the Ghats.
 The Bangalore-Mangalore Highway follows the Kempuhole River, as does the rail line linking Sakleshpur to Mangalore.
 Bisle Ghat Road follows the Kumaradhara, linking the southwestern portion of the taluk to Kulkunda and Subramanya in Dakshina Kannada.

-Jenkal or Jenukallu Peak which is 1380 m above mean sea level (12.955377°N 75.617224°E), the highest peak in Hassan district, is located in Sakleshpura Taluk.
+Jenkal or Jenukallu Betta which is 1380 m above mean sea level (12.955377°N 75.617224°E), the highest peak in Hassan district, is located in Sakleshpura Taluk.
 It is around 38 kilometres from Sakleshpura town.